openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

 manage its own PKI.
 Allowing the Edge Router to manage its own PKI is almost certainly desired.
 The only setting that an operator may wish to provide is the `key` field of the identity.
 This field is treated differently than the other values specified.
 If the `key` specified does not exist a new key will be generated.
-If the `key` provided exists the Edge Router will use it and the other fields will be **regenerated and overwritten** as necessary, if the filesystem is writeable.
+If the `key` provided exists the Edge Router will use it and the other fields will be **regenerated and overwritten** as necessary, if the filesystem is writable.

 The Ziti Controller edge enrollment signer (`edge.enrollment.signingCert`) will issue a client and server certificate during enrollment.
 These are written to the file paths specified in the `identity` configuration section at the same time.